artsandmetaphysics/goodlifeodyssey/documents/hesiod.md

 We are not certain whether Hesiod (or Homer) existed, but this irrelevant to this discussions---what matters is that the Greek tradition included, and to some degree accepted, the idea of Muses providing divine inspiration via creative human story-telling.
 This is one mechanism by-which the details of religions beliefs could evolve and develop, despite not being true.

+Herodotus' appears to view Hesiod similarly:

+> But the origin of each of the gods, or whether they always existed, and what they look like: all of this was unknown until just recently---only yesterday, so to speak.
+For I believe that Hesiod and Homer were contemporaries who lived no more than 400 years before my time.
+These were the poets who composed for the Hellenes the theogony, assigned to the gods their epithets, defined their particular honors and skills, and described what they look like.
+> - The Histories, 2.53

 ## Genealogies and Creation

 Hesiod uses genealogy as an organizational and explanatory scheme for the gods.